wilsonjord/iex-parser/README.md

 # iex-parser

-A parser that reads IEX TOPS market data, and outputs it to json.
+A parser that reads IEX market data, and outputs it to json.

+Currently supports:
+- IEX TOPS (v1.6)
+- IEX DEEP (v1.0)
+- IEX DPLS (v1.0)

+The json output generally corresponds with IEX's format specifications:
+- field names are camel case versions of their specification (e.g. "Round Lot Size" -> `roundLotSize`)

 # Installation